alexsands/coyote-badger/README.md

    remember (e.g., `Documents` folder).
 You can rename the containing folder if you'd like.
 6. Restore your `_projects` folder if you backed it up in step 2.
-7. Restore your `.env.custom.urls` file if you backed it up in step 3.
+7. Restore your `settings.custom.urls` file if you backed it up in step 3.
 8. That's it!
 Now you can [run Coyote Badger](#run).